Heart Attack and its Causes

 What happens during a heart attack?

-During a heart attack, the oxygen supply to part of the heart muscle is interrupted.
+During a heart attack, the oxygen supply to parts of the heart muscle is interrupted.
 This causes the region that is no longer supplied with oxygen to die after a short time.
-A heart attack can be the result of plaque formation in coronary heart disease, for example.
+A heart attack can be the result of plaque rupture in patients with coronary heart disease.

 Plaques are deposits of fat and calcium that build up over time on the inner walls of the coronary arteries.
-The brittle material can become detached when small localised areas of inflammation develop.
+The brittle material can become detached when small localised areas of the plaque rupture and inflammation builds up.
 A blood clot first forms at the site where the plaque has detached.
 This clot, also known as a thrombus, is then swept away by the blood and lodges in the vessels supplying the heart muscle, blocking them off.

 Physicians also refer to a heart attack as a myocardial infarction – "myocardium" is Latin for the heart muscle.